mmmorris1975/aws-runas/docs/permissions.md

 ### Sample IAM Policy

 This <a href="{{ 'iam_policy.json' | relative_url }}" target="_blank">sample IAM policy</a> provides you with a starting
-point for granting users the ability to use aws-runas effectively.
+point for granting IAM users the ability to use aws-runas effectively.
 One important omission is the permissions to call the `sts:AssumeRole` action, since that operation is highly-privileged it should be created as needed outside this policy, restricting access to only the necessary IAM roles.
 Also consider removing the '*' character in the account number field of the `Resource` ARN values, and replace with your specific AWS account number (The `Resource: *` configuration for the ListMFA permission is required as part of the AWS API spec, and should not be changed)